 DSA-QAG are not involved with quality assuring the contents of assessments reports produced by qualified assessors within registered assessment centres, nor does it have the remit to be involved with funding awarded by any funding body.
 These areas are dealt with specifically by the appropriate body.

-Assessment centres, ATS providers and NMH providers pay standard membership fees to DSA-QAG.
+Assessment centres and NMH providers pay standard membership fees to DSA-QAG.
 These sources of income provide the mainstream funding for maintaining DSA-QAG operations.